Invertebrates

 • Did you say insects fly around it?

 Fantastic!
 Leaving a light on at night attracts insects.
-Insects get confused and end up flying around your lights!
+Insects get confused and end up flying around your lights.
 Insects are invertebrates.
-Tell a parent or teacher what the word "invertebrate" means.
+Say what the word "invertebrate" means out loud.

 Great work!
 You remember that invertebrates do not have backbones.
 All insects have things in common.
 They all have six jointed legs, an exoskeleton, three body parts, and lay eggs.